Scrambled Eggs and Zucchini

 Recipe FAQs

 Zucchini is made up of about 95% water, and much of it will be released during the cooking process.
-But don’t worry—just allow the zucchini to cook, and the water will evaporate.
+But don’t worry— allow the zucchini to continue cooking, and the water will evaporate.

 In my humble opinion, it’s best eaten as a sandwich.
-You can use a nice crusty bread like ciabatta or an Italian loaf, or you can use a softer bread like Portuguese rolls.
+You can use a nice, crusty bread like ciabatta or an Italian loaf, or opt for a softer bread, such as Portuguese rolls.
 This recipe also works great for breakfast, with a side of buttered toast.

 It helps infuse the eggs with more flavor that way, while the garlic powder helps flavor the zucchini.